Spain: Language, Community, and Social Change

 - Working as an assistant English teacher at a local elementary or high school

 Students typically commit to a minimum of four hours of work a week.
-The community project usually takes place during the final two months of the program.
-At the conclusion of the semester, students will conduct a final oral presentation and submit an 8 to 12- page written paper in Spanish.
-Students must also keep a reflection journal registering their observations, interviews, and critical analysis of their community experience.
+The community service usually starts on the fourth week of the program.
+At the conclusion of the semester, students will conduct a final oral presentation and submit a 10- to 12-page written paper in Spanish.
+Students must also keep a reflection journal registering their observations, interviews, and critical analysis of their community service experience.

 The community project is a core component of the program and grants students the opportunity to critically examine a topic, community, or situation related to social change in Spain, in a field-study context.